sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-14.md

 Since this is a recursive process, the orders of growth of the space will be proportional to the depth of the calls.

-It is easy to see that the longest series of calls will be when doing the change of the amount `n` using only pennies.
+It is easy to see that the longest series of calls will be when making the change of the amount `n` using only pennies.
 The order of growth of space for `cc` will be $\mathrm\Theta(n)$

-### Orders of growth of number of steps
+### Orders of growth of the number of steps

 For estimating the orders of growth of number of steps, we will focus on counting the number of call to cc.